Celebrating National Indigenous History Month

 Day Trip to Metis Crossing

 Take a day trip to Métis Crossing and discover how the Métis lived as trappers, learn about historical families and their homes, understand how plants are used as medicine and much more.
 Métis Crossing is the first major Métis cultural interpretive centre in Alberta, sitting on 512 acres of land designed to engage visitors in immersive experiences.
 This incredible facility mirrors the core values of the Métis community including self-sufficiency, respect of elders, participation of youth, and cultural pride.
-Here, you can Paddle into the Past with a voyageur canoe experience, or explore the 'Visions, Hopes, and Dreams' at Métis Crossing Wildlife Tour.
 The wildlife park is home to rare white bison, wood bison, plains bison, elk, and Percheron horses.

 But Wait, There's More!